Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Methodology

 \subsubsection{ReEig Layer}

-This layer is used to introduce non-linearity to the Riemannian module of the network by eigenvalue rectification.
-It clamps the eigenvalues of the input SPD matrices smaller than a threshold and then reconstructs the matrix.
+This layer is used to introduce non-linearity to the Riemannian module by eigenvalue rectification.
+It clamps the eigenvalues of the SPD matrices that are smaller than a threshold and then reconstructs the matrix.
 This is inspired by the rectified linear unit operation, common in Euclidean networks.
 This operation resembles nonlinear filtering on the input features, which can improve the expressive capacity of the module.
 The operations performed by the layer can be expressed as:

 Here, $\epsilon$ is the rectification threshold and $I_{n_b}$ is the identity matrix of dimension $n_b$.